AguaClara/UASB/Reports and Manuals/UASB_RESEARCH_Spring_2019 draft 3.md

 ## Literature Review and Previous Work

-  Tamil Nadu Agricultural University did a study in 2013 on an **[an DONE]** Upflow Anaerobic Sludge Blanket Reactor that was designed to handle 8,800 liters per day of influent wastewater where they found that the most effective volume of the reactor was 8.84 $m^3$ and that the optimum organic loading rate or the amount of water per unit of water was observed to have a chemical oxygen demand (COD) of 2.67$m^{-3}$ **[Add {} around -3 so that it becomes a superscript DONE]** per day. **[.
-DONE]** This is the amount of oxygen needed to break down the wastewater's organic contents (so a high COD value is an indicator of a high amount of organic pollution).
+  Tamil Nadu Agricultural University did a study in 2013 on an Upflow Anaerobic Sludge Blanket Reactor that was designed to handle 8,800 liters per day of influent wastewater where they found that the most effective volume of the reactor was 8.84 $m^3$ and that the optimum organic loading rate or the amount of water per unit of water was observed to have a chemical oxygen demand (COD) of 2.67$m^{-3}$ per day.
+This is the amount of oxygen needed to break down the wastewater's organic contents (so a high COD value is an indicator of a high amount of organic pollution).
 When the reactor operated at 3 days hydraulic retention time, or the length of time water has to sit in the reactor, the efficiency of the reactor was 70%.
 The reactor was also designed to collect gas that could be utilized for energy.
 This study done at a papaya fruit processing factory, where the reactor cost only Rs.
 80,000 ($1160), showed that the gas used as energy had a payback period of 3 to 4 years, which is a fast payback period compared to solar panels.
-It also proved that the UASB provides onsite solutions to waste management problems [(Jeyapandiyan, 2014).](https://www.worldscientific.com/doi/abs/10.1142/9781848165434_0004) **[Move the period to include the citation.
-DONE]**
+It also proved that the UASB provides onsite solutions to waste management problems [(Jeyapandiyan, 2014).](https://www.worldscientific.com/doi/abs/10.1142/9781848165434_0004)

-  From the article “Anearobic Treatment Using UASB Reactors: Engineering and Operational Aspects” (Jules B. Van Lier et al.) it's apparent that the **[Grammatically incorrect?
-DONE]** UASB **[UASB?
-DONE]** reactor consists of 4 functional units: Primary Clarifier to remove the non biodegradable solids, Biological Reactor (secondary treatment) to remove organic compounds, Secondary Clarifier to treat effluent in the settler zone, and Sludge Digester to stabilize and improve dewatering characteristics.
+  From the article “Anearobic Treatment Using UASB Reactors: Engineering and Operational Aspects” (Jules B. Van Lier et al.) it's apparent that the UASB reactor consists of 4 functional units: Primary Clarifier to remove the non biodegradable solids, Biological Reactor (secondary treatment) to remove organic compounds, Secondary Clarifier to treat effluent in the settler zone, and Sludge Digester to stabilize and improve dewatering characteristics.
 The article also discusses the importance of a pre-treatment and post treatment units, and gave examples of how developing countries like India do not have the support from academic institutions for researching this process when they compared it to Brazil, a country that has invested in fundamental and applied research in the subject matter.
 What Brazil has done, resulted in a large variety of STP (Sewage Treatment Plant)  in which the anaerobic technology is combined with adequate post treatment that offering cost-effective solution.
 Therefore to point out the importance of the pre-treatment process, Lier mentioned that “without an efficient pretreatment treatment, the design, operation and maintenance of UASB reactors become an impossible job”.
 The site visit of full-scale STP’s revealed that there are many factors that are as important as a good design: the operation and maintenance of the treatment plants [(Lier, 2010).](https://www.researchgate.net/publication/308072163_Design_of_Upflow_Anaerobic_Sludge_Blanket_UASB_reactor_for_Jam_Industry_Wastes)

 ## Timeline of UASB